 During her training and working years, Jennifer has done services for many organizations.
 One of these organizations was Easter Seals, where her supervisor awarded her for outstanding work in the field.
 Jennifer loves working with children.
 Currently, she works with children who are autistic, hearing impaired, have down syndrome, or are non-verbal.
 She plans on expanding the populations she services to children in foster care, shelters and group homes.
 Jennifer is also planning to expand her career skills by learning art therapy modalities, school enrichment techniques like cooking and theater for children in kindergarten through 5th grade.

-Lily Nguyen Phuong Tu, Social Media Manager and Content Editor manages the imaging, brand, content narrative and focus for Gray’s Trauma-Informed Care Services Corp.
+Lily Nguyen Phuong Tu, former Social Media Manager and Content Editor for the organization.
+She managed the imaging, brand, content narrative and focus for Gray’s Trauma-Informed Care Services Corp.
 Working out of Ho Chi Minh, Vietnam, Lily manages several business via the internet.
 Talented, skilled, and savvy, Lily’s specialty is digital marketing.

 She makes use of the internet, social media, marketing research, and other avenues to reach consumers.
 Using her expertise and skills, Lily works hard to get to know what an organization wants.
 She creates content and digital marketing techniques to showcase the organization’s talents and skills.